greglukens/PowerFull.jl/README.md

 ### Relativistic contributions at low multipoles

+### Relativistic contributions at low multipoles

 ![Individual relativistic contributions at ell=2](figs/peacock_ell2.png)

-*Relative contribution of the individual terms entering the full relativistic angular galaxy power spectrum at $\ell=2$.
-The $8\times8$ matrix shows the auto- and cross-contributions among the eight physical terms included in PowerFull, illustrating the hierarchy of density, velocity, potential, integrated, and primordial non-Gaussianity contributions on ultra-large scales.*
+*Relative contribution of the individual terms entering the full relativistic angular galaxy power spectrum at ℓ = 2.
+The 8×8 matrix shows the auto- and cross-contributions among the eight physical terms included in PowerFull, illustrating the hierarchy of density, velocity, potential, integrated, and primordial non-Gaussianity contributions on ultra-large scales.*

 ### FFTLog bias-parameter optimization

 ![FFTLog bias-parameter optimization](figs/fftlog_q_optimization.png)

-*Error diagnostics as a function of the FFTLog bias parameter $q$ for the nine $(p,n)$ base-integral families used by PowerFull.
-Solid colored curves show the maximum error metric within each $(j,j')$ sub-block, while the additional diagnostics identify plateaus and localized numerical artifacts.
-The vertical black line marks the adopted $q_\star$ for each base.*
+*Error diagnostics as a function of the FFTLog bias parameter q for the nine (p, n) base-integral families used by PowerFull.
+Solid colored curves show the maximum error metric within each (j, j′) sub-block, while the additional diagnostics identify plateaus and localized numerical artifacts.
+The vertical black line marks the adopted q★ for each base.*

 ### Comparison with the Lucas algorithm

 ![TwoFAST comparison with the Lucas algorithm](figs/twofast_lucas_example.png)

 *Comparison of the TwoFAST evaluation of the radial base integrals with an independent implementation of the Lucas oscillatory-integration algorithm.
-The comparison spans representative multipoles, radial separations, and distance ratios $R$, with the two calculations agreeing at sub-percent level over the tested range.*
+The comparison spans representative multipoles, radial separations, and distance ratios R, with the two calculations agreeing at sub-percent level over the tested range.*

 ### Radial-grid convergence

 ![Radial-grid convergence tests](figs/convergence_tests.png)

 *Convergence tests for the logarithmic radial-ratio grid used in the PowerFull implementation.
-The calculation is tested separately against changes in the total $R$-range and in the grid spacing $d\ln R$, demonstrating numerical stability of the stored base and line-of-sight integrals over the production ranges.*
+The calculation is tested separately against changes in the total R range and in the grid spacing d ln R, demonstrating numerical stability of the stored base and line-of-sight integrals over the production ranges.*

 ### Independent PowerFull validation

 ![PowerFull comparison with Lucas and PkFull](figs/pkfull_validation.png)

-*Independent validation of the PowerFull integral basis at representative distance ratios $R=0.9$ and $R=0.57$.
+*Independent validation of the PowerFull integral basis at representative distance ratios R = 0.9 and R = 0.57.
 The two-point bases are compared against direct Lucas integration, while the one- and two-dimensional line-of-sight projections are compared against the independent PkFull FORTRAN implementation.
-Residuals are generally at the $10^{-5}$ level for the direct two-point bases, with the largest deviations arising in the most challenging low-$\ell$ lensing contribution.*
+Residuals are generally at the 10⁻⁵ level for the direct two-point bases, with the largest deviations arising in the most challenging low-ℓ lensing contribution.*

 ## License